27 Healthy Breakfast Recipes You Can Use Today

 Blend a fast, healthy fruit smoothie

 Simply whir a cup of strawberries and a banana in the blender, add a scoop of protein powder and a cup of crushed ice, and you’ve got a healthy, on-the-go breakfast filled with antioxidants.
 Toss in a cup of plain yogurt, and you’ve just added a bone-strengthening dose of calcium.
 An added bonus: You’ve just crossed three of your daily fruit servings off the list.
 Want to get more creative?
-These breakfast smoothies turn your favorite fruits into healthy easy-to-make drinks.
+Check out these 8 healthy breakfast smoothies.

 Sprinkle a whole-wheat tortilla with 2 ounces grated, low-fat cheddar cheese